Tsai says U.S. National Guard planning 'cooperation' with Taiwan military

 Taiwanese media has previously reported that Taiwan could partner with Hawaii's National Guard for the programme.

-"We look forward to closer and deeper Taiwan-U.S. cooperation on matters of regional security," Tsai added.
+Speaking later with Taiwan Premier Su Tseng-chang, Duckworth said she had brought with her the director of the U.S. National Guard's State Partnership Program "which will be working with you on setting up your all-out defence".

-Duckworth said she was visiting to reiterate that her country stands with Taiwan, and that there was "tremendous" support for the island from U.S. lawmakers.
+She did not elaborate.
+The State Partnership Program pairs U.S. National Guard units with other countries to help with training and interoperability.

-Still, last week Taiwan was not included in the United States' Indo-Pacific Economic Framework for Prosperity, or IPEF, despite its lobbying efforts.
+Taiwan was, however, not included in the United States' Indo-Pacific Economic Framework for Prosperity, or IPEF, last week despite its lobbying efforts.

 Tsai said Taiwan will keep expressing its willingness to participate.